create3000/x3d-image/README.md

 Set input file(s).
 This can be either a local file path or a URL.
 If there are less input files than output files, the last input file is used for the remaining output files.

+### -l

+Whether to use a logarithmic depth buffer.
+It may be necessary to use this if dealing with huge differences in scale in a single scene.
+It is automatically enabled if a GeoViewpoint is bound.

+### -o

+Whether to use order independent transparency rendering technique.

 ### -m *[**NONE**, ACES_NARKOWICZ, ACES_HILL, ACES_HILL_EXPOSURE_BOOST, KHR_PBR_NEUTRAL]*

 Whether tone mapping should be applied.